The LINE command is used to create straight line segments. It can be used to draw a single line segment or multiple connected line segments.

 - Specify first point (A)

-- Interactive Method: Click directly on the work screen
+- Interactive Method: Click directly on the drawing area.

-- Specify next point (from point A to B)
+- Specify the next point (from A to B).

 - Relative Cartesian Method: @10,0